cakephp/docs/en/views/helpers/paginator.rst

 .. php:method:: sort($key, $title = null, $options = [])

     :param string $key: The name of the column that the recordset should be sorted.
     :param string $title: Title for the link.
-If $title is null $key will be used for the title, converted to "Title Case" format and generated.
+If $title is null, $key will be used converted to "Title Case" format and used as the title.
     :param array $options: Options for sorting link.

 Generates a sorting link.
 Sets querystring parameters for the sort and